CREATING & INSPIRING

 Included in the course:

-- Binder with 20 art projects, all training slides, and comprehensive resources
+- Binder with 20 art projects, lists of resources for supplies, and more

-- Thumb drive with templates, videos, and more
+- USB drive with additional resources and links

 - Online listing as a certified OMA site